-Accessory buildings or structures in all residential districts shall be customarily incidental to and subordinate in size and scope to the principal structure or use, and shall be subject to the following regulations.
-Farm structures shall not be regulated by the following regulations, however, such structures shall meet the required setbacks of the district which they are located.
+Accessory buildings or structures in all residential districts shall be customarily incidental to and subordinate in size and scope to the principal building or use, and shall be subject to the following regulations.
+Farm structures shall not be regulated by the following regulations, however, such structures shall meet the required setbacks of the district in which they are located.

 - 1. Where the accessory building is structurally attached to the principal building, it shall conform to all regulations applicable to the principal building and shall be considered a garage not an accessory building. - 2.
-No accessory building shall be constructed prior to the enclosure of the principal residence. - 3.
-An accessory building shall not be used for any business, profession, trade or occupation, except where recognized or approved by the Township as a home based business.
+No accessory building shall be constructed prior to the enclosure of the principal residence.
+An accessory building shall not be used for any business, profession, trade or occupation, except where recognized or approved by the Township as a home-based business.
 Ord.
-2011-114-24 Effective Date 08/03/11 - One storage building or shed, which does not exceed two hundred (200) square feet, shall be permitted on each residential lot. - 4.
+2011-114-24 Effective Date 08/03/11 - 3.
+One storage building or shed with an area of 200 square feet or less shall be permitted on each residential lot. - 4.
 Accessory Buildings and/or Structures: - a.
-Shall not be located in the front yard nor extend past the front of the house in the side yard.
-Finally, such structures shall not be located in the required side yard setback.
-Accessory structures may be located in the non-required side yard or within the rear yard.
-On corner lots, accessory structures shall not be located within the required street yard setback.

-Accessory buildings which are proposed to be located in the non-required front yard or the non-required street-side yard may be permitted as a special land use providing the following conditions are met:
+Shall not be located in the front yard nor extend past the front of the house. - b.
+Shall not be located in the required side setback.
+Accessory buildings may be located in the non-required side yard or within the rear yard.
+On corner lots, accessory buildings shall not be located within the required street setback. - c.
+Accessory buildings may be permitted in the non-required front yard or the non-required street-side yard as a special land use providing the following conditions are met:

-- The accessory structure is in harmony with the principal structure, the environment, the topography and the surrounding properties. - There is proportionality between the size of the lot, street frontage and the size of the accessory structure. - b.
-Shall not be located closer than ten (10') feet to any other building on-site. - c.
-Shall not have a sidewall height greater than sixteen (16') feet in height nor shall they exceed a total height of twenty six (26') feet measured to the top of the ridge line. - d.
+- 1) The accessory building is in harmony with the principal structure, the environment, the topography and the surrounding properties. - 2) There is proportionality between the size of the lot, street frontage and the size of the accessory building. - d.
+Shall not be located closer than ten (10) feet to any other building on-site. - e.
+Shall not have a sidewall height greater than sixteen (16) feet nor shall they exceed a total height of twenty-six (26) feet measured to the top of the ridge line. - f.
 Under 2,400 square feet in area shall not be located within fifteen (15) feet of a property line.
-Accessory structures over 2,400 square feet shall not be located within twenty five feet (25) of a property line. - e.
-Shall have the following maximum size limits: (combined total square footage of all accessory buildings)
+Accessory buildings over 2,400 square feet shall not be located within twenty-five feet (25) of a property line. - g.
+Shall have the following maximum size limits: (combined total square footage of all accessory buildings).